dcsil/CSC491/policies/attendance.md

 *DO NOT* come to class if you are sick.
 I do not want myself or other students to become ill because you didn't want to miss class.
 I *will not* penalize you for not attending class due to an illness.
 Be open and communicate your needs so we can accommodate.

+## All my classes are online and I do not live in a timezone that can align with EST

+Please talk to the instructor by email or Slack.

 ## How to ask for help

 - A ping on Slack is a decent option